-A conflict of interest could arise in relation to a Director’s involvement in matters including but not limited to:
+A COI could arise in relation to a staff or committee/board member’s involvement in matters including but not limited to:

-• Proposals or acceptance of proposals by a sitting Director to present artistic projects as part of TAIS programming, where the Director does not declare the conflict of interest at the earliest possible date and/or take steps to limit or avoid the (actual or perceived) conflict of interest thereby placing the organization at risk.
+• Proposals/submissions to present an artistic work or project and/or present/teach a technical skills development workshop as part of TAIS programming, where the staff, committee member, or board member does not declare the COI and/or take steps to limit or avoid the (actual or perceived) COI thereby placing the organization at risk.

-• Undisclosed professional associations or personal associations/relationships with other organizations or groups with whom TAIS is involved.
+• Undisclosed professional or personal associations/relationships with other organizations/groups with whom TAIS is involved

 • Undisclosed employment with organizations or individuals with whom TAIS is involved.

-• Undisclosed personal associations or family relationships, obligations or commitments, relationships or interests that may conflict, or may be perceived to conflict with your duties as a member of the Board of Directors.
+• Undisclosed personal associations or family relationships, obligations or commitments, relationships or interests that may conflict, or may be perceived to conflict with duties as staff, and/or as a committee member, and/or as a member of the Board of Directors.

-Approved by the Board of Directors of the Toronto Animated Image Society: February 11, 2017
+Approved by the Board of Director so f the Toronto Animated Image Society: February 11, 2017.
+Amended and approved by the Board of Directors of the Toronto Animated Image Society: October 4, 2017